 Cajun sweet potato fries – These oven baked sweet potato fries, moderately seasoned with cajun spices would make the ultimate dirty south appetiser.

-Here is another sweet potato recipe that’s an appetiser, I initially planned to pair this with some chicken but I ran out of nautral light when I took these pictures on Sunday.
-The past week has been somewhat hectic, as previously mentioned to my readers I’m the process of developing further ideas for the blog and working full time doesn’t always leave me with much room to do other things.
+Here is another cajun sweet potato fries recipe that’s an appetiser, I initially planned to pair this with some something else but I ran out of natural light when I took these pictures on Sunday

 Seriously if you’re not a fan of heat or simply cannot tolerate heat, that’s quite alright I’m certainly not mocking you.
 I have a threshold for heat and so do most of my immediate family.
 I also speak to many people who adore fiery foods, so this one is for you….